 All students on termination for financial assistance may appeal.
 Only extenuating circumstances that can be supported with documentation (i.e. medical documentation) will be considered in the appeal process.
 Unawareness of withdrawal policies, unawareness of requirements for SAP, or unprepared for college coursework will not be accepted reasons for the purpose of an appeal.

-The student must complete a Satisfactory Academic Progress Appeal Form which is available online.
+The student must complete an Appeal for Financial Aid Reinstatement Form which is available online.
 The appeal must include: (a) reasons why the student did not achieve the minimum academic requirements, (b) supporting documentation for the extenuating circumstances and (c) a description of what has changed that will now allow the student to meet the academic requirements.

 All students filing an appeal submit an Academic Advisement report with their appeal.
 The report can be accessed from the Student Center-My Academics-View my advisement report.
 If it is determined that a student cannot meet SAP prior to the completion of the degree/certificate, the appeal will not be approved.
 The ability to meet SAP prior to degree/certificate completion does not guarantee appeal approval.